 Federal Estate Tax Return

-If a person has at the time of death an estate that does not exceed a gross value of $5,490,000, then there is no federal estate tax and this person’s personal representative will not be required to file with the Internal Revenue Service a Federal Estate Tax return form 706.
-However, this return may still be filed for other reasons, such as locking in the date of death values of the decedent’s assets to establish their stepped up basis explained below or to allocate the decedent’s unused generation skipping transfer tax exemption to testamentary trusts created under the decedent’s estate plan.
+If a person has at the time of death an estate that does not exceed a gross value of $11.2 million, then there is no federal estate tax and this person’s personal representative will not be required to file with the Internal Revenue Service a Federal Estate Tax return form 706.
+However, this return may still be filed for other reasons, such as locking in the date of death values of the decedent’s assets to establish their stepped up basis explained below or to allocate the decedent’s unused generation-skipping transfer tax exemption to testamentary trusts created under the decedent’s estate plan.

-If it is determined that a person does have an estate with a gross value of more than $5,490,000 then this completed Federal Estate Tax Return form 706 must be filed with the Internal Revenue Service within 9 months after the date of the decedent’s death.
+If it is determined that a person does have an estate with a gross value of more than $11.2 million, then this completed Federal Estate Tax Return form 706 must be filed with the Internal Revenue Service within 9 months after the date of the decedent’s death.
 It is possible to file for an automatic 6 month’s extension of this deadline.
 However, the application for the extension must be filed before the 9 month due date.

 No Florida Estate Tax